-gitdb.util.file_contents_ro (fd, stream=False, allow_mmap=True)
+'''

+qitdb.util.file contents ro(fd, stream=False, allow mmap=True)

+'''

-Returns read-only contents of the file represented by the file descriptor fd gitdb.util.file_contents_ro_filepath (filepath, stream=False, allow_mmap=True, flags=0) Get the file contents at filepath as fast as possible
+Returns read-only contents of the file represented by the file descriptor fd gitdb.util.file_contents_ro_filepath (filepath, stream=False, allow_mmap=True, flags=0)

 - fd file descriptor opened for reading - stream if False, random access is provided, otherwise the stream interface is provided. - allow_mmap if True, its allowed to map the contents into memory, which allows large files to be handled and accessed efficiently.
 The file-descriptor will change its position if this is False